CrayLabs/SmartSim/doc/batch_settings.rst

 .. note::
       The local `launcher` does not support batch jobs.

-After creating a ``BatchSettings`` instance, users gain access to the attributes and methods of the associated child class, providing them with the ability to further configure the batch settings for jobs.
+After creating a ``BatchSettings`` instance, users gain access to the methods of the associated child class, providing them with the ability to further configure the batch settings for jobs.

-In the following :ref:`Examples<batch_settings_ex>` subsection, we demonstrate the initialization and configuration of a batch settings object for each supported SmartSim `launcher`.
+In the following :ref:`Examples<batch_settings_ex>` subsection, we demonstrate the initialization and configuration of a batch settings object.

 .. _batch_settings_ex:

 ========
 Examples
 ========